 Lace collars and cuff and hem trim were widely used in men's clothing during the 17th century.
 Van Dyke's paintings of French and English aristocrats show the elaborate lace work.
 The French king Louis XIV and the English king Charles I dressed with elalobarate lace collars and trims.
 We note both boys a girls wearing lace collars.
+And we see lace being used in the 18th century, even the early-19th century for both men and boys--at least the well-to-do.
+At mid-century, male dress became more more plain.
+We continue to see women and girls wearing lace collars.
 For a time in the late-19th century, lace collars were especially popular for boys as part of the Fauntleroy craze.
 We notice lace collars in many different shapes and sizes.
+Perhaps because of the cost, ruffled collars were more common., but we still see a number of lace collars. his was especially true of americ where the fauntleroy Craze was so pronounced.
+In other countries lce collars were more of decidelky feminine garment element.

 We are not sure about the foreign language terms for lace collar.
 The French term is